 This does not mean that passengers are without any recourse against cruise ships.
 There have been recent cases brought by passengers in federal courts to recover damages, and there could be potentially many more in the near future.
 As difficult as the COVID-19 outbreak has been on all of us, perhaps this is the impetus needed to pave the way for changes in laws to protect passengers’ health and safety while cruising.

-If you or your loved one has suffered an injury due to someone else’s negligence, talk to an Atlanta personal injury attorney at the Katz Law Firm and discuss your claim.
+If you or your loved one has suffered an injury due to someone else’s negligence, talk to an Atlanta personal injury attorney at the Katz Personal Injury Lawyers and discuss your claim.